JoeBradley/PlaneLauncher/public/docs/readme.md

 Find out your router IP address by gooogling "What is my IP", like 78.123.3.4.
 You can then access you web app from this address (and port used by your web app): http://78.123.3.4:3000/index.html

-## Dynmaic DNS for domain (optional)
+## Dynamic DNS for domain (optional)
-Your internet provider probably uses Dynamic IP addresses,meaning that your IP address may change from one day to the next.
+Your internet provider probably uses Dynamic IP addresses, meaning that your IP address may change from one day to the next.
 It is possible to use some online services to setup a static domain name, which connects to your dynamic IP address.

-In your router look under **Internet** settings, look at DynDNS.
+In your router look under **Internet** settings, look at **DynDNS**.
 Your router may allow using a number of online providers for Dynamic DNS routing.
 They often allow limited free use of these serices.
-I have successfully used noip.com for this.
+I have successfully used [noip.com](https://www.noip.com) for this.

 The application is then available at **http://[*dynamic_domain*]:3000/index.html**

 ## SSL certificate for Web Server (optional)
 To serve your web application over HTTPS, you will need to install an SSL certificate on the Raspberry Pi.
 This can be done using a free certificate, and relatively easily by following the instructions from [Lets Encrypt](https://letsencrypt.org/).
-(as at 12.2020) Use the [Cert Bot tool](https://certbot.eff.org/) to install.
+(as at Dec 2020) Use the [Cert Bot tool](https://certbot.eff.org/) to install.
 - Select Certbot Instructions
-- My HTTP website is running "None of the above" on "Other Linux",
+- My HTTP website is running "None of the above" on "Other Linux"
-- then follow instructions.
+- Follow instructions, using the domain you registered in the previous step.
+The certificates will be installed on your machine.
+- Update the **/bin/www** file to load the certificate and private key to be used by your web server.

 The application is then available at **https://[*dynamic_domain*]/index.html**